sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 17 Javascript ES6.md

 #### Methods
 * A method is a function that gets attached to the instance
-* when working with the instance of class you need to use the keyword
+* when working with the instance of class you need to always use the `this` keyword with a property name  example `this.id`

 ```
 class Drone {